 - Loss of enjoyment: A permanent disability can make you unable to participate in activities you once enjoyed.
 This may include recreational activities or day-to-day tasks, like caring for the family.
 It can also include the effect an emotionally traumatic event or circumstance has on your ability to participate in these activities.
 When you are unable to do things you once loved, you deserve compensation for this loss.

 - Loss of companionship: A serious injury, such as a traumatic brain injury or a spinal cord injury, can affect a person’s ability to be a part of a loving relationship.
 This can include emotional companionship, physical companionship, and/or sexual companionship.

 - Home modifications: Injuries that limit your mobility may require home modifications to allow you to get around.
 Common adaptive devices include ramps, rails, grab bars, and widened doorways.

 - Wrongful death: Unfortunately, large truck accidents often result in fatalities.
 Wrongful death claims can never take away the pain of your loss, but they can help cover outstanding bills and funeral costs.

 Know When to Seek Legal Help

-Truck accident cases are often extremely complicated, depending on the specific circumstances of the accident.
+Truck accident cases are often extremely complicated, depending on the specific circumstances surrounding the accident.
 These cases may involve multiple parties and do not always have a direct cause.
-In many cases, these accidents lead to severe, life-changing injuries.
-Knowing who holds responsibility and making a claim against all responsible parties can help you maximize your compensation, including making sure that you receive compensation for future costs and losses.
+In many scenarios, these accidents lead to severe, life-changing injuries.
+Knowing who holds responsibility and making a claim against all responsible parties can help you maximize your compensation, including collecting compensation for future costs and losses.
 If you or a loved one is injured in an accident, you want someone by your side to help you fight to protect your rights.
 Contact an experienced truck accident attorney for more information.